 Beyond these examples

-These snippets focus on specific file share features: protocol selection (SMB and NFS), access tier and performance provisioning, and paid bursting for traffic spikes.
+These snippets focus on specific file share features: protocol selection (SMB and NFS), access tier optimization, and provisioned performance tuning.
 They’re intentionally minimal rather than full storage solutions.

-The examples reference pre-existing infrastructure such as storage accounts (general-purpose v2 or premium) and resource groups.
-They focus on configuring the share rather than provisioning the storage account itself.
+The examples reference pre-existing infrastructure such as storage accounts (standard or premium, depending on protocol) and resource groups.
+They focus on configuring the share rather than provisioning the storage account infrastructure.

 To keep things focused, common file share patterns are omitted, including: